Democratic Participation and the Populist Challenge to Global Governance

 The future of globalisation might depend not a little on that we make progress with respect to the political institutions of global governance.
 If we fail in making political decision-making in these institutions more democratic, right-wing populists will be able to continue to spur nationalist feelings and lobby against the international cooperation that we so urgently need.

-Sören Hilbrich is Researcher of the Research Programme "Transformation of Economic and Social Systems" at the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE)
+Sören Hilbrich is a Researcher in the Research Programme "Transformation of Economic and Social Systems" at the German Institute of Development and Sustainability (IDOS).

 Leave Comment